OddGreg/NineLoaders/README.md

-# Nine Configurations
+# Container-Agnostic Configuration Classes

 This repository is a collection of classes that manage configurations.
-The classes are divided into two sections:
+The classes are divided into four type:

+1. `LoaderSet` -- A set of Configuration Sets.
+1. `ConfigurationSet` -- A set of Configurators.
+1. `Configurator` -- A configurator.
-1. Configuration File Handling
+1. `ConfigFileReader` and `ConfigFileWriter` -- Configuration File Reading and Writing.
-2. Configuration Sets

 ## Configuration File Handling